How to Make Cold Brew

 Cold Brew Coffee Makers

-We picked a few of the best cold brew coffee makers at different price points.
-There are different options, including relatively new automated systems that’ll speed up the process.
+There are plenty of affordable cold brew coffee makers at different price points.
+They have different options, including relatively new automated systems that’ll speed up the process.
 But one of our favorites is one of the most affordable.

-If you opt for the Takeya Deluxe, you’ll have an immersion-style coffee, and you won’t have to go through a messy filtering process.
+If you opt for our cold brew model, you’ll have an immersion-style coffee, and you won’t have to go through a messy filtering process.
 You put your coffee grounds in the included mesh filter and screw the filter onto the lid.
 Because it’s attached to the top, you won’t have any runaway grounds floating in your beverage.
-When it’s ready, you can even use the Takeya as a pitcher – no need to transfer your cold brew into something else.
+When it’s ready, you can even use the coffee maker as a pitcher – no need to transfer your cold brew into something else.